mdulansk/Power-Outage-EDA/README.md

 ## Question

-Does the Number of Power Outages per Capita from States in the West and the East Come from the same Distribution?
+Does the Number of Power Outages per 100,000 people from States in the West and the East Come from the same Distribution?

 ## Purpose